IDCubed/oms-docs/sources/tutorials/tab-tutorial-overview.rst

 Introduction
 ------------

-This tutorial is an easy-to-follow guide to developing TABs that leverage the power of the OMS framework.
+This tutorial is meant to be an easy-to-follow guide to developing TABs that leverage the power of the OMS framework.
 Throughout it, we develop a simple TAB, building it from scratch and adding OMS-supported features one step at a time.

-The complete tutorial has been split up into separate documents to lighten the cognitive load and give you a chance to absorb the concepts and explore the system.
+The complete tutorial has been split up into separate documents to lighten the cognitive load and to give you a chance to absorb the concepts and explore the system.

 We'll cover the following topics:

-* `Creating a TAB`_
+* `Creating a TAB`_ -
 * `Adding the API Console`_
 * `Adding Django Admin support`_
 * `Adding django-constance support`_